joshkoenig/relucantlywithher.com/the-positive-case-for-hrc.md

 I am not drawn to Hillary Clinton as a candidate.
 I didn't support her in 2008, and I didn't cast my primary vote for her this year either.
 However, I've overcome my reservations about her and will be voting for her in November.
 In this short essay, I'll explain my thinking, starting with how I found peace with my negative feelings, and then some reasons to be optimistic about President Clinton.

-## Part 1 - Reasons for Depression and How I Got Past Them
+## Reasons for Depression and How I Got Past Them

 ### Her Hawkish Foreign Policy

-The most significant problem I have with Hillary Clinton is [her hawkish military instincts](http://www.nytimes.com/2016/04/24/magazine/how-hillary-clinton-became-a-hawk.html?_r=0).
+The most significant reservation I have about Hillary Clinton is [her hawkish military instincts](http://www.nytimes.com/2016/04/24/magazine/how-hillary-clinton-became-a-hawk.html?_r=0).
 Beginning with her vote for the war in Iraq, proceeding through the way she campaigned in 2008, and continuing during her tenure as Secretary of State, she's exhibited a comfortability with unleashing violence, a belief in American hegemony, and a skepticism towards peacemaking and international cooperation.
 I'm not down with that.

 Putting it in the harshest terms, her political legacy includes getting a lot of people killed, and she seems to see this as a selling point.
 She is proud to be buddies with Henry Kissinger for crying out loud.